 If, however, they choose to carry on, this is the time to follow through on your promised consequence.
 Communicate to the student what’s happened and that their continued defiance is the sole reason for the consequence.

-Continue to be calm, showing you remain in control which will show any other rambunctious students that you follow through on your promises and you are fair.
+Continue to be calm, showing you remain in control, showing any other rambunctious students you follow through on your promises and are fair.

 5. Repeat the Procedure with Tougher Consequences if Needed